Professor of British History and Civilisation

 Most of my published work can be found on HAL-SHS, the French open access repository, https://cv.archives-ouvertes.fr/anne-dunan-page

-After an M.Phil at Cambridge University (Sidney Sussex College), a PhD on John Bunyan and dissenting pastoral, I was appointed lecturer then senior lecturer at Montpellier University (2001-2008) before being promoted to a professorship at Aix-Marseille University (2009).
+After an M.Phil in Medieval and Renaissance Literature at Cambridge University (Sidney Sussex College), and a PhD on John Bunyan, I was appointed Lecturer then senior Lecturer at Montpellier University (2001-2008) before joining Aix-Marseille University as a Professor in 2009.
+I now teach and research mainly seventeenth- and early eighteenth-century British history, but also research skills and digital humanities.

 I work mainly on the history and culture of protestantism, especially British Dissenting Churches and early-modern sects, as well as on the relationships between religion and medicine.
 I have also published on the huguenot refuge, John Bunyan, Roger L’Estrange, and on religious correspondence.